YVNNVLEX/Github-User-Activity/README.md

 According to my training on roadmap.sh site, I build a simple command line interface (CLI) to fetch the recent activity of a GitHub user and display it in the terminal.
 This project will help me to practice my Python programming skills, including working with APIs, handling JSON data, and building a simple CLI application.

-Usage of this CLI is simple:
+Usage of this CLI is simple
 The syntax is like: user [**Github user valid name**]

 Example: user ln-dev7